Dr Jane Edwards

 |Phone:||+61 3 52278046 +61 3 52278046|

 Jane is an expert in qualitative methods for healthcare research.
-Based on her expertise and experience she has given 20 keynote lectures in 7 countries.
-She is also known for her clinical work in supporting parent-infant attachment, and in family centred psychosocial care of hospitalised children, particularly in burn injury and care.
+Based on her expertise and experience she has given more than 20 keynote lectures in 7 countries.
+She is known for her clinical work in supporting parent-infant attachment, and in family centred psychosocial care of hospitalised children, particularly in burn injury and care.

 Jane has received funding from the Health Services Executive in Ireland for mental health services research, from the Health Research Board of Ireland as well as the European Science Foundation, and the Irish Funds.
 In Australia she founded the parenting programme Sing & Grow with an inauguration grant from Family and Community Services.
 She founded the music therapy programme at Royal Children's Hospital Brisbane in 1993 and provided services through the programme including clinical supervision until she left Australia for Ireland in 2000.